Correcting misinformation on social media with a large language model: Evaluation

 \section{Evaluation}

-\oursystem's evaluation was based on X Community Notes data.
-Community Notes empowers people on X, often laypeople, to collaboratively fact-check tweets, which has been shown to reduce the spread of misinformation\cite{wojcik2022birdwatch}.
+\oursystem was evaluated on X Community Notes data.
+Community Notes empowers social media users, often laypeople, to collaboratively fact-check posts.
+It has been shown to reduce the spread of misinformation\cite{wojcik2022birdwatch} and is becoming increasingly impactful as it expands to other platforms, such as Meta's\cite{meta2025cn}.
 Every laypeople's free-response fact-check is associated with a helpfulness score by aggregating the assessments of people with diverse backgrounds, e.g., different political ideologies.
-A response with a sufficiently high helpfulness score is then displayed on the corresponding tweet and publicly visible\cite{wojcik2022birdwatch} (Supp.
+A response with a sufficiently high helpfulness score is then displayed on the corresponding post and publicly visible\cite{wojcik2022birdwatch} (Supp.
 Fig.~\ref{supp:figure:example_helpful_note}).
-We included the tweets from Community Notes with at least two responses ($n=247$, posted from February 2021 to February 2023); one has a high helpfulness score and the other has an average helpfulness score (as of February 2023; Methods).
-Though we do not presuppose the accuracy of the tweets in \oursystem's design and evaluation, we found that more than half of the tweets are not fully (in)accurate or misleading but frequently presented in a way that combines accurate claims and inaccurate or misleading claims (Methods).
-We further generated responses to these tweets based on \oursystem~and GPT-4 (as of June 2023) (Discussion; Methods).
-Experts in fact-checking and journalism evaluated the quality of responses by various approaches to the same tweet (Methods); they were blinded to which approach had generated each response.
-The evaluation contains 13 specific criteria, covering how well a response identifies and explains (in)accuracies, the quality of generated text, and the quality of references (Methods).
-It also contains the overall quality of a response by taking all 13 evaluation criteria into account (Methods).
+We included the posts from Community Notes with at least two responses ($n=247$, posted from February 2021 to February 2023); one has a high helpfulness score and the other has an average helpfulness score (as of February 2023; Methods).
+Though we do not presuppose the accuracy of the posts in \oursystem's design and evaluation, we found that more than half of the posts are not fully (in)accurate or misleading but frequently presented in a way that combines accurate claims and inaccurate or misleading claims (Methods).
+We further generated responses to these posts based on \oursystem~and \oursystem's variants, including GPT-4 (as of June 2023) (Methods).
+Next, we defined 13 specific criteria---covering how well a response identifies and explains (in)accuracies, the quality of generated text, and the quality of references---to comprehensively assess response quality (Methods).
+Given the professional knowledge required for such evaluations, we recruited experts in fact-checking and journalism to assess and compare responses generated by various approaches to the same post, using each criterion and an overall quality score that considers all 13 criteria (Methods).
+The evaluators were blinded to which approach generated each response.